aayu-webelight/User-Backend-Model/Readme.md

 Get Details of A specific User-
 METHOD: "POST"
-Url: "/user/find"
+Url: "/users/:id" //unique id of every user
 Headers: {
 authorization: //containing the authtoken we get in login }

 Update Details of specific user-
-METHOD: "POST"
+METHOD: "PUT"
-Url: "/user/update"
+Url: "/users/:id" //unique id of every user
 Headers: {
 authorization: //containing the authtoken we get in login }

 Delete Details of specific user-
 METHOD: "DELETE"
-Url: "/user/delete"
+Url: "/users/:id" //unique id of every user
 Headers: {
 authorization: //containing the authtoken we get in login }

 Delete all Users-
 METHOD: "DELETE"
-Url: "/user/deleteall"
+Url: "/users"